SpektraSystems/AZ-900/technical_deep_dive/Module2:_Understand_core_Azure_services_(30-35%)-readme.md

 iii.
 Virtual Network

 iv.
-VMs had been configured with Load Balancer and Availability Sets
+VMs has been configured with Load Balancer and Availability Sets

 ## Lab 1: Try the possible regions in a new resource deployment